f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab4-new.rst

 Scenario:
 ~~~~~~~~~

-All of your critical applications are protected by F5 Advanced Web Application Firewall (AWAF), and leverage F5's Layer 7 DoS feature to mitigate bot activity, and protect application resources from layer 7 volumetric attacks.
+All of your critical applications are protected by F5 Advanced Web Application Firewall (AWAF), and leverage F5's Layer 7 DoS feature to mitigate bot activity and protect application resources from layer 7 volumetric attacks.
 To simplify the initial deployment, the application security team elected to disable F5's Proactive Bot Defense (PBD) feature.
 Recently, the business analysis team has noticed a significant increase in application traffic from Russia, and believe much of this traffic to be bot related activity.
 Because this traffic is having an negative impact on the business's ability to analyze data, and increasing load on the server infrastructure, the business is requesting that more aggressive action be taken on traffic sourced from Russia.
 The security team would like to leverage Proactive Bot Defense for this traffic to block simple automated bot activity.

 Restraints:
 ~~~~~~~~~~~